 DHCF utilizes a Quality Improvement Organization (QIO) for some waiver operational and administrative functions.
-The QIO functions for the EDP Waiver are to do the following: 1) prior authorize EPD Waiver services; 2) review the person-centered individualized service plans (ISPs), and; 3) determine if the service plan and the services required are appropriate to meet the needs of the participant and if the services are correctly identified.
+The QIO functions for the EPD Waiver are to prior authorize EPD Waiver services, and perform person-centered individualized service plan reviews to determine if the service plan and the services required are appropriate to meet the needs of the participant and if the services are correctly identified.